 It's also important to ensure that your marketing efforts are made with an understanding of the mind of the user that you're targeting.
 For example, if you're advertising a product that most people would purchase as an impulse buy, then immediate retargeting could be the best approach.
 However, simply re-serving that ad after a number of days could quickly become annoying to your audience members who are no longer interested in a product.
 Alternatively, purchases that require a greater amount of thought before the consumer makes a buying decision could lend themselves to a different retargeting approach, perhaps using sequential messaging within certain windows of time.

 Media buyers are responsible for appealing to the interests of consumers, but they're also consumers themselves when bidding for advertisement space and locations.
 With that in mind, it's important to use the same strategies that most shoppers use when it comes to getting the best possible deals.
 Whether you're buying a new car, or looking for a mortgage, the chances are that you shop around and see what offers may be available to you.
 The same applies to media buyers.

 Lets Work Together To Minimize The Following

-Make a short list of some of the that you might use for a particular advertising scheme based on relevancy and success rates.
+Make a shortlist of some of the media outlets that you might use for a particular advertising scheme based on relevancy and success rates.
 From that list, take the time to research each option and find out which offer the best advertisement positions, and the most competitive rates.
-Remember, it's not about finding the website or online advertising platform that will charge you as little as possible for your advertisement.
+Remember, it's not about finding the website or online digital media buying platform that will charge you as little as possible for your advertisement.
 Instead, you need to find a website that adheres to your budget, while also giving you the results you need.
 In other words, sometimes it's worth it to pay more for a particular website if it means that you'll end up getting the exposure you need.